gyuho/learn/src/paxos-etcd-vs-nakamoto-bitcoin-consensus.md

 ### Unspent transaction output (UTXO)

-Bitcoin uses the [unspent transaction output (UTXO) model](https://en.wikipedia.org/wiki/Unspent_transaction_output) to record the state of individual coin transfers between wallets (much like physical coins), instead of tracking the balance of each account (e.g., Ethereum).
-A UTXO represents an output of a transaction that has not been spent and thus can be used as an input to a new transaction -- only the unspent output can be used for the next transaction to prevent double-spending.
-Each UTXO is a chain of ownership where the current owner (sender) signs the transaction that transfers the UTXO ownership to the public key of the new owner (receiver).
+Bitcoin uses the [unspent transaction output (UTXO) model](https://en.wikipedia.org/wiki/Unspent_transaction_output) to record the state of individual coin transfers between wallets (much like physical coins).
+Rather than tracking the balance of each account (as in Ethereum), a UTXO represents a transaction output that has not been spent and thus can be used as an input to a new transaction.
+Only the unspent output can be used for the next transaction to prevent double-spending.
+Each UTXO is a chain of ownership where the current owner (currency/asset sender) signs the transaction to transfer the UTXO ownership to the public key of the new owner (receiver).

+When a transaction occurs, the transaction input (e.g., "A has 100 BTC, and A sends 10 BTC to B") is to be destroyed from the UTXO set, and the respective outputs (e.g., "A balance changes to 90 BTC, and B receives 10 BTC from A") creates a new UTXO to the UTXO set.
+Such UTXO model enables client-side aggregation, reduces the computation requirements in the network, and makes it easier to parallelize transactions.

 The total UTXO sets in a blockchain represent the set that every transaction consumes elements from and creates new ones to, which represents the total supply of the currency.
-When a transaction occurs, the transaction input (e.g., send 2.5 BTC from A to B) is to be destroyed from the UTXO set, and the respective output (e.g., receive 2.5 BTC from A to B) creates a new UTXO to the UTXO set.
-Such UTXO model enables client-side aggregation, reducing the computation requirements in the network, making it easier to parallelize transactions.

 ### Agreement in Paxos

 Paxos assumes each process operates at arbitrary speeds and may fail or restart at any time.
 Messages may take arbitrarily long to deliver, be duplicated, or be lost, but they are not corrupted.

 Single-decree Paxos is a two-phase protocol.
-In the first phase of the protocol (prepare/promise phase), the proposer sends a message with a sequence number \\(n\\) to the acceptors (peers) -- *"Prepare"*.
+In the first phase of the protocol (prepare/promise phase), the proposer sends a message with a sequence number \\(n\\) to the acceptors (peers) -- *"Prepare"* with the sequence number \\(n\\).
 And the acceptor responds to the proposal if and only if the sequence number \\(n\\) is higher than every previously accepted proposal number -- *"Promise"* to never again accept the proposal numbered less than \\(n\\).
 If the sequence number \\(n\\) is less than or equal to any previously accepted proposal, the acceptor can ignore the proposal.
 Or the acceptor rejects the proposal to respond with the highest sequence number it has ever seen.
 In the second phase of the protocol (accept/learn), once the proposer secures the agreement to its "prepare" request from the majority of the acceptors, the proposer can now request a value \\(v\\) with the sequence number \\(n\\) to be accepted -- *"Accept"*.
-And once accepting the chosen value \\(v\\), the acceptor can inform its learner with the accepted value \\(v\\) -- *"Learn"*.
+And once accepting the chosen value \\(v\\), the acceptor can inform its learner with the accepted value \\(v\\) -- *"Learn"* the agreed value and apply to its state.

 ![figure-1-paxos-consensus.png](paxos-etcd-vs-nakamoto-bitcoin-consensus/img/figure-1-paxos-consensus.png)